 To create a local network, you'll need to enter:

-- A VLAN ID (If you are creating a virtual network)
+- A VLAN ID.
+Only if you are creating a virtual network.

 - Ethernet port(s).
 If you select more than one port, they will be bridged automatically.

 - Network settings.
 Firewalla fills the network settings for you.
 You can tap the blue "Suprise Me" button to generate a new one, or manually edit them as per your preference.